Bringing joy and happiness through plants is what the Show is all about!

 We just created a new Facebook page just for this program!
 Like our page today and learn more as the season progresses on growing vegetables, cut flowers, herbs and potted plants!

-Chairperson Information for 2022
+Chairperson and Judge Information for 2024

 SCFVA Order Form- (pages 3 & 4)-time to order seeds, ribbons, t-shirts, pencils and plants!
 NEW: A FREE tree seedling is available for every 3rd grade student.
 Make sure you check out that information on the Order Form as well.